 - Have developed a sophisticated appreciation for the legal risks in structured finance transactions and have developed the cognitive and technical skills to mitigate these legal risks

-- Have developed an advanced and integrated understanding of the (international and domestic) case law and laws and regulations relevant for (structured) finance transactions generally, and be able to critically examine, analyse, interpret and assess this case law and regulations.
+- Have developed an advanced and integrated understanding of the relevant (international and domestic) case law and laws and regulations, and be able to critically examine, analyse, interpret and assess these.